MindCORE-MRI/MindCORE-docs/docs/how-tos/MRI_exporting.rst

 .. image:: ../images/patient_browser.png

-* In the Patient Browser window, click on your participant in the list on the left to select the whole scan session.
+* In the Patient Browser window, click on your participant in the list on the left to select the entire scan session.
 * Select "Export" from the options at the upper right

 .. image:: ../images/export1.png

 * Make sure your USB drive is plugged into the console computer.
-If it is, you should be able to select it as the "Destination" in the pop-up window.
+If it is, you should be able to select it as the "Destination" in the pop-up window by clicking "Destination".

 .. image:: ../images/export2.png

 * Make sure the export options are as in the image above: "Compressed" and "Create DICOM File System" should **not** be selected.
 Make sure "Enhanced" is selected for "Image Conversion" and do not select "Anonymize".
 If everything is correct, click on "Export".

-* You can check on the status of your export in the "Jobs" viewer by selecting the "Media" tab at the left.
+* You can check on the status of your export by navigating to the "Jobs" viewer and then selecting the "Media" tab at the left.

 * It is not necessary to eject the USB drive before disconnecting it from the console computer.